 |Person in their thirties*, monthly benefit of $3,125|

 Source: www.canstar.com.au.
-Prepared on 14/12/2020.
-Based on quotes obtained for Canstar’s 2020 Direct Income Protection Insurance Star Ratings (March 2020). *Premiums based on quotes for a sample of ages within the thirties age group: 32 and 37.
+Based on quotes obtained for Canstar’s 2021 Direct Income Protection Insurance Star Ratings (March 2021). *Premiums based on quotes for a sample of ages within the thirties age group: 32 and 37.

-If you were a smoker when you signed up for life insurance and have since quit, consider contacting your life insurance provider to ask them how to change your smoking status to non-smoker.
+If you’ve kicked the habit for good, consider contacting your life insurance provider to ask them how to change your smoking status to non-smoker.
 Keep in mind that an insurance company will generally consider you a non-smoker if you have not smoked in the last 12 months.
 This can vary between insurers, however, so you may want to check your PDS or speak to your provider to confirm.
 There can also be consequences for not disclosing to your insurer that you smoke, even socially.